Skip to content

 Your coordinator might tell you something about the following topics:

 Very often your coordinator will provide you with a handout summarizing all the necessary information.
-You will find some examples in the tools section.

 2.2 The start: introduction to the company